-The Toyota Camry and Honda Accord hit their stride in the 1980s, when they became the epitome of the American mid-size sedan.
+Though never all that stylish, Honda's Accord and Toyota's Camry always have been smart and sensible.
+The Camry and Accord hit their stride in the 1980s, when they became the epitome of the American mid-size sedan.
 Since then, both have evolved to keep pace with excellent new family sedans from Ford and Subaru.
-While they've never been all that stylish, the Accord and Camry always have been smart and sensible.

 Still, styling is a good place to begin to compare them.
 When the current car was introduced in 2012, the Camry wore a purely evolutionary look--in other words, boring.
-This year, every metal panel except the roof is new; The front end is striking, it wears LED front running lamps, and the side view is more sweeping.
+For the 2015 model year, Toyota redesigned it, with a striking front end and a sweeping side view.
 Inside, the inexpensive, cobbled-together look has been erased, with a more handsome look given to the dash and a higher grade of trim.
-The Accord still looks slightly more exciting and better proportioned on the outside, with more of a premium look inside.
+The Accord still looks slightly more exciting and better proportioned on the outside, and it wears a new nose and tail that arrived for the 2016 model year.
+It also has more of a premium look inside.
 Of course, both of these models have been upstaged by vehicles like the Kia Optima and the daring Ford Fusion.

 The Camry is downright dull to drive, although it has a more responsive feel in SE versions; on the other hand, the Accord gets the higher score here because of its well-tuned steering and crisp, light driving feel.
-Both models are very smooth with their base four-cylinder engines, and the new CVT in the Honda doesn't succumb to the undesirable drone and rubber-band feel that CVTs so often do.
+Both models are very smooth with their base four-cylinder engines, and despite using a CVT, the Honda doesn't succumb to the undesirable drone and rubber-band feel that CVTs so often do.
 These are two of the only remaining mid-size models to offer an available V-6, and in both cases it's a smooth, refined, and very strong option.
 In the Accord especially it gives this Honda more of an Acura feel.

-Each also offers a hybrid edition--and with the Honda, there's even an Accord Plug-In Hybrid.
-At 50 mpg city, 45 highway, it beats the Camry Hybrid's numbers (43/39 mpg) by a long shot, and based on our drives, it has very smooth hybrid integration.
-Across the rest of the lineup, the Accord outpoints the base Camry (27/36 mpg to 25/35 mpg), and the upscale edition (21/34 mpg, versus 21/30 mpg).
+Each of these big sellers has offered a hybrid edition.
+The Accord Plug-In Hybrid has gone on hiatus for 2016, to return in 2017 with a different combination of engine, batteries, and motors.
+Until then the Camry Hybrid's numbers (43/39 mpg) reign supreme here for fuel economy--and based on our drives, it has very smooth hybrid integration.
+Across the rest of the lineup, the Accord outpoints the base Camry (27/37 mpg to 25/35 mpg), and the upscale edition (21/34 mpg, versus 21/30 mpg).

 The Accord is the winner in comfort and space, too.
 The Camry's base front seats are rather flat; SE seats are better.
 The latest Accord has more support, and most drivers will prefer the Accord EX's trim and materials to those in the Camry LE.
 In back, both cars have rooflines that preserve headroom; carrying adults in the back seat is fuss-free.
 With its rather low beltline and a little more side glass, the Accord offers a slightly better view outward for those in back—possibly eliminating the need for Dramamine.